 A carved wood furniture piece used as a bathroom vanity adds warmth to the space just as the Indonesian door above.

-5. Embrace indoor outdoor living.
+5. Outdoor Oasis: Embrace indoor-outdoor living.

 Retractable doors, bi-fold doors, French doors, and sliding doors all allow for the indoor outdoor living that mild climates make possible.

 And when you need a break from the outdoors, whether it’s to run the air conditioner, keep out bugs etc, it’s nice to at least see the outdoors.